Prime Rate Canada

 Many loans revolve around prime interest rates including variable interest mortgages, car loans, lines of credit and credit cards.
 The prime rate acts as a base for these forms of financing.
 When the prime rate moves up or down, so does the rate on your financial product.

-Now that you know what a prime rate is, let’s take some time to learn more about today’s prime rates, how prime rates are determined, what causes prime rates to fluctuate among other things below.
+Let’s take some time to learn more about prime rates, how prime rates are determined, what causes prime rates to fluctuate among other things below.